asdf-vm/asdf/docs/manage/configuration.md

 `asdf plugin add <name> <git-url>` does NOT trigger a plugin sync.

 ::: warning Note

+Disabling the plugin short-name repository does not remove the repository if it has already synced.
+Remove the plugin repo with `rm --recursive --trash $ASDF_DATA_DIR/repository`.

 Disabling the plugin short-name repository does not remove plugins previously installed from this source.
 Plugins can be removed with `asdf plugin remove <name>`.
 Removing a plugin will remove all installed versions of the managed tool.